JulioZittei/juliozittei/README.md

 ### "Olá Dev!" \o/ 👋

 My name is Julio Zittei, and I'm from Brazil (🇧🇷 ).
 I'm graduated in systems analysis and development since 2017 at Impacta college of technology.
-In my spare time I like to play video games, watch movies and series ( 🎥  🕹 ).
+In my spare time I like to play video game, watch movies and series ( 🎥  🕹 ).
 I also like to travel, especially to other countries.
 Here are some countries that I've already visited: United States of America (🇺🇸 ) and Canada (🇨🇦 ).

  🏦 I'm currently working in the fraud prevention department at Bradesco bank.<br/>
  👨🏻‍💻 I’m currently learning front-end .
 I'm studyng HTML, CSS JavasScript, React, Next.js and other stuffs.